isomerpages/tp-virtualcampus/media/sports/_posts/2022-06-20-post-Rugby.md

         <td style="width:45%"><image src="/images/Sports/RUGBY.png" style="display:block;margin-left:auto;margin-right:auto;" alt="Rugby"></image></td>
         <td>
             <p>
-                Rugby is a robust, contact sport.
-The ball is not permitted to be passed forward.
-Traditionally, the game consists of 15 players per team.
-In recent years, 7-a-side games are introduced to inject more pace, fun and excitement into the sport.
-TP Rugby Team competes in the Polytechnic-ITE (POL-ITE) Rugby Games annually.<br>
+                Rugby is an intense and physical sport, requiring its players to be robust and resilient.
+With the traditional 15-a-side game, the aim is to score more points than the opposition team by carrying, kicking and passing the ball.
+In recent years, the sport has been injected with more action and exhilaration through the 7-a-side game.
+Every year, TP Rugby Team competes in the Polytechnic-ITE (POL-ITE) Rugby Games (15s).
+With its physicality, competitiveness and strategic play, rugby is truly an exhilarating sport to behold.<br>
                 <br>
                 <b>Achievements:</b><br>
-                POL-ITE Games 2019: Gold<br>
+                POL-ITE Games 2022: Gold<br>
                 <br>
                 <b>Training Days:</b><br>
                 Tuesday & Thursday, 7pm<br>